ilbers/isar/RECIPE-API-CHANGELOG.md

 While the former provides an argument to disable the key expiry checking, the latter allows users to inject custom options into ``mmdebstrap``.
 For details, see ``man mmdebstrap``.
 Use with care!

+### Execution of privileged commands

+When operations require higher privileges than those available to the build user, the following helper functions shall be used:

+**run_privileged**: Run a command as root while preserving the environment.

+**run_privileged_heredoc**: Execute commands provided via stdin in a root shell.

+**run_in_chroot**: Run a command within a chroot environment.
+The first argument specifies the rootfs path.

+Using these helpers instead of direct `sudo` invocations centralizes platform-specific privileged execution logic in `base.bbclass`.
+Direct use of `sudo` is discouraged in downstream layers.